software-gardening/almanack/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist

-Please ensure that all boxes are checked before indicating that a pull request is ready for review.
+Please ensure that all boxes are checked before indicating that this pull request is ready for review.

 - [ ] I have read the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.
 - [ ] My code follows the style guidelines of this project.